Actors Who Ruined Their Career In A Matter Of Seconds

 Mark Salling

 Mark Salling became a big deal thanks to his turn as "Glee's" Noah Puckerman.
 But in December 2015, Salling was arrested in Los Angeles on charges that he had possessed and distributed child pornography.
-According to an official statement from investigators, they found a laptop, USB drive, and hard drive filled with thousands of pictures and videos of child porn, and the ages of the children were believed to range from 5 to 12.
+According to an official statement from investigators, they found a laptop, USB drive, and hard drive filled with thousands of pictures and videos of child sex abuse, and the ages of the children were believed to range from 5 to 12.
 You can see why his planned post-"Glee" project, the miniseries "Adi Shankar's Gods and Secrets," dropped him without a second thought.
 As the show said in a statement, "The innocence of our planet's children is something that must be protected at all costs."
 Even if it means moving on without the jock from "Glee."

 Amanda Bynes

 Once upon a time, Amanda Bynes was a rising star.
 But that was a long time ago.
-The star of "The Amanda Show" and "She's The Man" ran afoul of drugs and alcohol like many child stars before her, but what truly killed her career was her complete and total Twitter meltdown in the weeks after her arrest.
+The star of "The Amanda Show" and "She's the Man" ran afoul of drugs and alcohol like many child stars before her, but what truly killed her career was her complete and total Twitter meltdown in the weeks after her arrest.
 It was like a teenager getting fired from McDonald's for tweeting how much they hated working there, only so much worse.

 Her 2012 tweetstorm, as compiled by E!
 Online, included such claims as how much she wanted rapper Drake to "murder [her] vagina," a suggestion Drake wisely passed on.
 She also tweeted Rihanna, taunting that "Chris Brown beat you because you're not pretty enough."
 She called Miley Cyrus and Jay-Z "ugly" and berated herself for being the same.
 Away from Twitter, she apparently set a driveway (and her own pants) on fire.
 All this resulted in her being diagnosed with bipolar disorder and twice placed in a psychiatric facility, and her career being placed on ice.